President flees Sri Lanka amid crisis as ire turns toward PM - NewsBreak

 Nearby, 28-year-old Sithara Sedaraliyanage and her 49-year-old mother wore black banners around their foreheads that read “Gota Go Home,” the rallying cry of the demonstrations.

-The air force said in a statement that it provided an aircraft, with the defense ministry approval, for the president and his wife to travel to the Maldives, an archipelago in the Indian Ocean known for exclusive tourist resorts.
+The air force said in a statement that it provided an aircraft with the defense ministry’s approval for the president and his wife to travel to the Maldives, an archipelago in the Indian Ocean known for exclusive tourist resorts.
 It said all immigration and customs laws were followed.

-The whereabouts of other family members who had served in the government, including several who resigned their posts in recent months, were uncertain.
+The whereabouts of other family members who had served in the government were uncertain.

+Former Prime Minister Mahinda Rajapaksa had been living at his home in Colombo after initially taking refuge at a heavily fortified Sri Lankan naval base when he was pressured to resign in May.
+Basil Rajapaksa, who holds dual U.S. citizenship, resigned as finance minister in April.
+His own attempt to leave the country wasn’t successful Tuesday.
+Chamal Rajapaksa, their oldest brother, was the irrigation minister and resigned in April.
+Namal Rajapaksa, the son of Mahinda Rajapaksa, was sports minister and youth minister and resigned in April.

+“This shows what befalls a leader who uses his power to the extreme,” said lawmaker Ranjith Madduma Bandara, a senior official of the main opposition party in Parliament, United People’s Force.

 Sri Lankan presidents are protected from arrest while in power, and it is likely Rajapaksa planned his escape while he still had constitutional immunity.
 A corruption lawsuit against him in his former role as a defense official was withdrawn when he was elected president in 2019.